26 August 2025

 Your fasting should be exactly like all your other prayers: Kept private.
 Kept between you and God.
 Kept secret.
 Don’t let anyone—or let only a very, very few trusted individuals—know what you’re up to.

-But Jesus didn’t want us to draw any attention whatsoever to something which is meant to be personal and private between us and our Father.
+But Jesus doesn’t want us to give ’em anything to notice.
+We’re to draw no attention whatsoever to something which is meant to be personal and private between us and our Father.
 Even if everybody’s doing it, and everybody knows everybody’s doing it, it’s still not their business.
 It’s only between us and our Father.

 It’s not their business for a number of reasons.
 Primarily it’s because they’re not the fasting police!
 It’s not for them to pressure us: “You’re fasting, right?
 You should fast.
 Everybody else is.
 What, don’t you wanna grow closer to God?”
 And so forth.
 They really don’t understand this is a private matter… nor do they understand they’re not helping.
 They’re turning it into an obligation.

 Other forms of prayer groups are totally fine.
 Fasting groups are not.
-Because they all too quickly turn into groups where people start griping about how hungry they are—and instead of praying and seeking God, we’re feeling sorry for ourselves, and talking about how once this fast is over, we’re totally gonna indulge.
+Because they all too quickly turn into groups where people start griping about how hungry they are.
+Instead of praying and seeking God, we’re feeling sorry for ourselves, and talking about how once this fast is over, we’re totally gonna eat our favorite things.
 I confess I’ve done this way too often.
 Don’t repeat my behavior.

 Step away from your fellow Christians, step closer to your Father, and resist all the temptations to wail or brag about the situation.
 There will be many, and they will undermine your devotion.
 So keep it as private as you can.